kbrsh/moon/src/api/directives.md

 <button m-on:click="someMethod"></button>
 <button m-on:click="someMethod(msg, 'foo', 'bar')"></button>
 <button m-on:click.shift="someMethod(msg, 'foo', 'bar')"></button>
+<component m-on:customEvent="parentHandler"></component>
 ```

 Can be used to attach an event listener to an element correctly, and firing a method when invoked.
 All data is available within the parameters (including methods), and can be accessed with plain Javascript.

+Can also attach an event listener to listen any child component events.
+The event fired on the child will result in the parent handler being called.
+Note that this only works if the handler is set on the root child component.

 ##### **model**